- Nachtmusik II.

 - F major.

-The fourth movement (the second "Nachtmusik") contrasts with the first in that it illustrates a more intimate and "human" scene.
-With its "amoroso" marking and reduced orchestration (trombones, tuba and trumpets are silent and the woodwinds are reduced by half) this movement has been described as "a long stretch of chamber music set amidst this huge orchestral work".
+The fourth movement (the second 'Nachtmusik') contrasts with the first in that it illustrates a more intimate and 'human' scene.
+With its 'amoroso' marking and reduced orchestration (trombones, tuba and trumpets are silent and the woodwinds are reduced by half) this movement has been described as 'a long stretch of chamber music set amidst this huge orchestral work'.

 A solo violin introduces the movement, while a horn solo above the gentle tones of a guitar and mandolin create a magical serenade character.
 However, sardonic dissonances give this movement a more satirical and even diseased feel.

-"Nocturnal Serenade" by Jan Steen.
+'Nocturnal Serenade' (1675) by Jan Steen (1626-1679).
 This painting depicts an intimate serenade of the kind Mahler parodies in the second "Nachtmusik."